brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ![-](./aestetics-2.png)

-^ Some of you might be thinking that there's less code on the screen now, and that you don't like that.
+^ Some of you might be thinking that there's less code on the screen, and that you don't like that.

 ^ But let's think about that for a moment.